bimapras/bimapras/README.md

 ### Hi there 👋
+My name is Bima Prastyaji an active sixth semester student majoring in Computer Science at Universitas Dian Nuswantoro, who focuses on Machine Learning and want to learn more about Machine Learning.
 <!--
 **bimapras/bimapras** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.